elicia4/linux_notes/misc/coreutils.md

    from the mainframe era that could be described as the first social network.
    Useless.
 1. `nl` - number lines in a file.
 DOES NOT NUMBER BLANK LINES BY DEFAULT.
    Usually, this is undesired.
-There's a flag that allows such functionality.
+There's a flag that allows such functionality:
+   `nl -b a filename`.
 Supports a number of unusual flags and options. `cat -n` is preferred.